SimonFairbairn/VTAInAppPurchases/README.md

 1. The products have been loaded in from the App Store, and the `VTAProduct` objects have been updated (`VTAInAppPurchaseStatusProductsLoaded`)

 Once this is complete, users can start making purchases.
 An example implementation of how you might set up a TableViewController to show the products and use the notifications to update the list (e.g. for a hosted product download) is included.

+### Other Notes

+* There is also a notification available for the VTAProduct objects as well, `VTAProductStatusDidChangeNotification`, which is sent out when a property is changed.
+Useful especially when a product's purchased status changes.
+* Products can be instantly unlocked in code and there's an `originalPurchasedVersion` property on the singleton that tells you when the user first downloaded the app.
+This can be useful for grandfathering in previous paid users into a freemium model.
+The product identifiers are stored in user defaults which is read on each launch. s